Life in the present mode of existence, being.

 [image: Bernie Sanders for President]

-When the CEO of a company makes almost $20 million a
+When the CEO of a company makes almost $20 million a year but then

-outsource jobs, reduce wages, and cut health benefits --
+outsource jobs, reduce wages, and cut health benefits -- that's the

-corporate greed we need to get rid of in America. *And
+corporate greed we need to get rid of in America. *And that's exactly

 Verizon is doing right now.*

 Verizon's employees are fighting back.
-They're out on
+They're out on strike for a

-contract. *Stand with them against their CEO and add
+contract. *Stand with them against their CEO and add your name to

 to say you support Verizon employees.

-Bernie's email to you about this very important issue
+Bernie's email to you about this very important issue about this is

 Thank you for standing in solidarity.